LEARN DETAILS

 | Lifespan | 5 – 20 years | Varies by chemistry and use |

-A brief takeaway: knowing your classifications is half the battle won in specifying the right solar energy storage system.
+A brief takeaway: knowing your solar energy storage types and industry classifications is half the battle won in specifying the right system.

 References: